broofa/jslitmus/README.md

         sys.log(test);
     });

+    // Run it!
+    jslitmus.runAll();

 ## jslitmus API
 In addition to the following, jslitmus also inherits the EventEmitter API, below.

 ### Properties
 * <b>Test</b> - Class used to represent and evaluate a test function.
 See API docs below for more info.
-* <b>util</b> - Module containing various utility methods used by jslitmus.
-These should not be treated as part of the formal API - they're exposed simply for convenience since they can be useful, especially if you're not including jquery, prototype, or some other library.
+* <b>unsupported.*</b> - Methods that jslitmus implements for internal use, but that are useful enough to warrant exposing publically.
+But as the name says these will not be supported as part of the main jslitmus API.
+Use at your own risk.
 * <b>platform</b> - Platform detection information.
 Contains the following properties:
     * <b>name</b> - Common name (e.g. "Chrome", "IE", "Safari", "node")
     * <b>version</b> - Version string